 Parking and public transport

-If you're using public transport take the Pakenham Line to Narre Warren Station.
-It’s a 15-minute walk or short bus ride (buses 895, 841 and 835) to Westfield Fountain Gate.
-Bunjil Place is located next to the shopping centre via Overland Drive.
+If you're travelling via public transport take the Pakenham Line to Narre Warren Station and we're a 15-minute walk or just a short bus ride (buses 895, 841 and 835) to Westfield Fountain Gate.
+We're located next to the shopping centre via Overland Drive.
 For more info visit Public Transport Victoria's website.

-- A parent room complete with a microwave oven
+- parent room complete with a microwave oven

-Bunjil Place Theatre operates via the hearing loop (also called an induction loop).
+Theatre operates via the hearing loop (also called an induction loop).
 It uses an electromagnetic field to broadcast the audio signal to any visitor or participant with a cochlear implant, telecoil (t-coil) or loop receiver.
 The t-coil picks up the audio signal and delivers it to the user.
 There is no need for extra equipment.
-The user needs to switch over to the t-switch/t-coil and they will access the audio via the loop.
+You will need to switch over your aid to the t-switch/t-coil to access the audio.

-Bunjil Place Studio/Function Centre/Meeting Rooms operate via infrared (IR) systems.
-They use infrared light to broadcast the selected audio signal to users who have IR receivers.
-Please see Box Office to collect an IR receiver.
+Studio/Function Centre/Meeting Rooms operate via infrared (IR) systems.
+They use infrared light to broadcast the selected audio signal when using IR receivers.
+Please see our Box Office team to collect your IR receiver.

 National Relay Service (NRS)

-Users who are deaf/hard of hearing or have a speech impairment can call Bunjil Place through the National Relay Service.
+If you are hard of hearing/deaf or need just a little more assistance, you can call us through the National Relay Service.
 The NRS is available to everyone at no additional charge.

-The Companion Card has been developed by the Victorian Network on Recreation and Disability (VICNORD).
-It admits carers to shows as complimentary guests.
-Holders of this card are welcome at all Bunjil Place venues.
-Please check the event's details to see which other cards are also accepted.
+This card has been developed by the Victorian Network on Recreation and Disability (VICNORD) and allows carers to attend shows as a complimentary guest.
+Holders of this card are welcome.
+Please see the event details to see what other cards are also accepted by us.